In this article, we will show you how to monitor Storage Spaces Direct health with PowerShell.

 In Windows Server 2016, Microsoft added a new type of storage called Storage Spaces Direct (S2D).
-S2D enables building a highly available storage systems with local attached disks, and without the need to have any external SAS fabric such as shared JBODs or enclosures.
+S2D enables building highly available storage systems with locally attached disks, and without the need to have any external SAS fabric such as shared JBODs or enclosures.
 With S2D, we can deploy two models: The converged model (known as disaggregated) where the storage is separated from the hypervisor running on different hardware, and the Hyper-Converged Infrastructure model (known as HCI) where the storage and the hypervisor (Hyper-V) running on the same hardware.
 This feature is included only in Windows Server 2016 Datacenter edition.
 You can find a lot of articles about S2D on my website.

 Storage is the most critical component in any infrastructure, and with S2D it is even more critical since the availability can also affect virtual machines and applications.
-It’s crucial to monitor S2D in a proactive way to ensure it’s availability before any service gets affected.
+It’s crucial to monitor S2D in a proactive way to ensure its availability before any service gets affected.

-Microsoft has written a management pack for Operations Manager which get information from S2D health service API on a regular basis.
+Microsoft has written a management pack for the Operations Manager which gets information from S2D health service API on a regular basis.
 If you want to know more about how to monitor Storage Spaces Direct with System Center 2016 Operations Manager (SCOM), I advise you to check a great guide written by my fellow MVP Romain Serre.

 In the near future, you will also be able to monitor Storage Spaces Direct (Azure Stack HCI) with Windows Admin Center.

 But what if you don’t have System Center 2016 Operations Manager license?

 Project Honolulu is not even ready to manage Storage Spaces Direct based on Windows Server 2016 Version 1607.

 Well, in this post, I’ll show you how to monitor S2D with Windows PowerShell, and if something goes wrong you will receive an e-mail alert.